Elektrobit/crinit/README.md

   this task is only run if and after the `earlysetup` (setup of system directories, etc.) has fully completed and the `check_qemu` task has determined we are _not_ running inside the emulator and therefore exited with an error code.
   This is a mandatory setting but may be left empty using `""` which is interpreted as "no dependencies".
+  There is also the special `@provided:feature` syntax where we can define we want to depend on a specific feature another task may implement (see **PROVIDES**).
+In this case `@provided:writable_var` could mean that another task may have mounted a tmpfs or a writable partition there which we need for the first `mkdir`.
+That task would need to advertise the `writable_var` feature in its `PROVIDES` config value.
   _Not yet implemented:_ Once the interface to the [Monitor](https://gitlabintern.emlix.com/elektrobit/base-os/corbos-tools) has been implemented, it will be possible to depend on a monitor event by adding `@ebclmon:<event_name>` to `DEPENDS`.
+- **PROVIDES** -- As we have seen above, a task may depend on features and also provide them.
+In this case we advertise that after completion of this task (`wait`), the features `ipv4_dhcp` and `resolvconf` are provided.
+Another task may then depend e.g. on `@provided:resolvconf`.
+While the feature names chosen here reflect the functional intention, they can be chosen arbitrarily.
 - **RESPAWN** -- If set to `YES`, the task will be restarted on failure or completion.
 Useful for daemons like `getty`.
   This is a mandatory setting.
 - **RESPAWN_RETRIES** -- Number of times a respawned task may fail *in a row* before it is not started again.
 The